ELEVATE-Project/documents/src/docusaurus/docs/joining-sessions-using-a-shared-link.md

 import PartialExample from './_mentored.mdx';

 # Joining Sessions through a Shared Link
-Users can join mentoring sessions through a shared link.
+You can join mentoring sessions through a shared link.

 > :::tip
 > Users who have not registered on <PartialExample mentored /> yet, should do the following actions: